christopherburger/LabQueue/README.md

 ## Configuration

-You can easily adapt the application for different semesters or lab setups by editing the configuration variables at the top of app.py:
+You can easily adapt the application for different semesters or lab setups by editing the configuration variables at the top of app.py.

+You will may need to adjust the time formatting based on your location.

 #### Define the active lab rooms.